-During business hours, Austin Career Institute will be open to students, staff, and the public.
+During business hours, Austin Career Institute will be open to students, staff and the general public.
 Admittance is permitted only at designated entrances.
-During non-business hours, access to Austin Career Institute facilities is by key through the facility's main entrance, as issued by the Campus President.
+During non-business hours, access to Austin Career Institute facilities is by key through the facility's main entrance, as issued by Campus Director.
 Emergencies may necessitate changes or alterations to any posted hours of operation.
-Campus Security Authorities meet regularly with Austin Career Institute's Chief Executive Officer, Campus President, Campus Vice President, Director of Facilities, and Director of Business Operations to discuss issues concerning campus security.
+Campus Security Authorities meet regularly with Austin Career Institute's Chief Executive Officer and Director of Facilities to discuss issues concerning campus security.
 Austin Career Institute does not have facilities for on-campus residences.
 CSAs do not possess arrest authority; however, they maintain a highly professional working relationship with local police.
-Austin Career Institute does not have a Memorandum of Understanding ("MOU") with local police.
+Austin Career Institutes do not have a Memorandum of Understanding ("MOU") with local police